raksnotes/Final-Capstone-/README.md

     - This way, instead of loading in csv's you are connecting to a localized instance of a the DB on your own end, and can modify it as you wish, preprocess for ML, etc.

+# Contributions

+For this project, my main focus was primarily finding data that would give a complete understanding of Covid on the county level for the entire duration of the pandemic, meaning cases, and deaths.
+Seeing that we have a general understanding at the County and State level of socioeconomic factors, we also can derive which of those factors play an important role in covid mortality and thus justfiy whether or not the CRE is an accurate predictor of Covid mortality.

+# The Data

+The data that the group initially selected(covid_data_log_200908.csv) was sourced from Kaggle and featured data from the first few months of the pandemic, and during the same week I found the John's Hopkins University dataset we would ultimately use.
+This dataset (covid_us_counties.csv) contained webscraped data from every county in the United States, with the dates ranging from 2-1-2020 to 2-9-2023.
+This data contained additional information I thought may be useful for visualization purposes, like latitude, longitude, state, and county.

+# Processing the data

+Unsure if our team wanted to continue using the old covid data or not, I processed the old covid data and merged it with our CRE data so that we could begin performing EDA in a timely manner, and followed suit with the larger, John's Hopkins University data as well.
+The processes for cleaning and EDA were intitially in the "Run_Through.ipynb" file, but to make it clearer, I split those files into "Covid_DataOG_Preprocessing.ipynb", "CRE_Equity_County_19_Preprocessing.ipynb","OG_CD_and_CRE_Data_MERGED.ipynb", "JHU_Covid_Cases_ETL.ipynb", and "JHU_data_and_CRE_data_MERGED.ipynb".
+After teammates pointing out some needs with the data, the finalized data now exists as "JHU_Cases_Deaths_with_CRE_data_2_0.ipynb" and is what is stored and utilized on the Database.
+I utilized various python methods all found within those files to clean the data, and combine the datasets so that we could continue performing EDA and hashing out our hypothesis.

+My other main focus is database structure and database management.
+For the Machine Learning, it is my understanding upon feedback from my instructor that, sometimes it may be common to have an entire collection of data from a csv placed into the database as is.
+As my group began the process of cleaning data, we were constantly updating, then having to go back and redo tests and analysis up to the current version of the .csv.
+To amend this, I created a gitbash script that allows the team members to initialize the DB in their own localized instance, which then they can connect to in their environment of choice.
+This change allows the group to:

+    1. Have their own local development environment where if they need to adjust or alter the data, they no longer are reliant on a csv.
+    2. They can connect through their IDE of choice to the database and then feed data into various models that way.
+    3. Creates Data Persistence for the project.
+    4. Allows for database management and easy updates *should* we want to make a permanent, change to the database overall (again, reiterating Data Persistance.)

+Since creating the database, I have created additional tables of interest using sqlalchemy to execute in jupyter notebook, that I think may be of greatest contribution to the covid cases and deaths, and then bolster our hypothesis.
+These queries included a 'JOIN' per project requirements.